How to Use Google’s “People Also Ask” (PAA) Tool to Enhance Your Content Marketing Performance

 Examples of people also ask boxes in Google SERP

-Adding People Also Ask (PAA) to Google’s search results offers an opportunity for pages to stand out more.
+Adding People Also Ask (PAA) to Google’s search results offers an opportunity for your content to stand out more.
 Let’s see how.

 Here’s the Google search engine result page we get for the query “what is an nft”.